Shiyu-Xing/RegHEC/README.md

 ## Input
 Multi-view point clouds in `.pcd` and corresponding robot poses in `RobotPoses.dat`(pose of flange frame w.r.t robot base frame) where point clouds are captured.

 Data used in the paper is given in Data folder.
-In our experiments, point clouds were captured from 9 different viewpoints.
+In our experiments, point clouds were captured from maximum 9 different viewpoints.
 Change the input directory ` std::string path = "./data/David";` to try different object.
 You can also try with your own data.

 `RobotPoses.dat` gives the robot poses in 6 dimensions.
 First 3 elements in each row are Euler angles for orientation and second 3 elements are positions.